Ground rule study progress

 Lodge an appeal

-You do not agree with the study progress decision or you think that your rights have been violated?
+You do not agree with the study progress decision made by the Examination board or you think that your rights have been violated?
 Then you can lodge an appeal.

 Does your study efficiency not meet the expectation due to exceptional circumstances?
-In that case you can submit a substantiated file to the chairman of the Examination Board by email to your faculty secretariat.
+In that case you can submit a substantiated file to the chairman of the examination board by email to your faculty secretariat before the deliberations take place.
 The substantiated file has to contain at least a factual description of the exceptional circumstances, together with supporting documents, if possible.
 You can use this template.
 This file contains:

 - A concrete, factual description of your exceptional circumstances, with proof.